ankitasikdar/cse2122/lecture/class-inheritance-2.markdown

 cout << endl;
 {% endhighlight %}

-## Member gunctions that return new objects
+## Member functions that return new objects

 Let's make a member function inside the `Rectangle` class that rotates the rectangle 90 degrees (assume the `x` and `y` coordinates indicate the